bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 ## 1.5.
 Administering Authority

-Mines Digital Services is the administering authority responsible for this Governance Framework (GF).
+Mines Digital Services is the administering authority on behalf of the Major Mines Office.

 * 	**Name:** Rebecca Stevenson
 * 	**Title:** Project Owner